nebarnix/VoiceDetectingSquelch/README.md

 * Follow above advice
 * Find where at in the audio chain the squelch signal is injected, and inject (use a resistor!) the output of the arduino here.
 Usually this is a gate, so a high level means silence and a low level means audio is able to pass.
 * Drill some holes!
 Add an OLED display with the current squelch level on it!
 Add a NexTion display and plot the serial data!
 YOU NEED TO SHOW OFF ALL THE DATA!!

+# Discussion of Algorithms
+There *is* a difference between the variance of the derivative and the derivative of the variances, but it is hard to say if it is mathematical or practical due to rounding errors and bit noise.
+I would love for someone with better statistical calculus skills to show up and comment here!

+The results are close, but as you can see below in the model, taking the variance of the energy band data and then taking the derivative of that variance does result in slightly better noise rejection.
+See below for plots of the processing train: Note that the end of this audio recording of two CBers contains no voices after ~15 seconds.